Is Your Fish Toxic?

 - Emerging pollutants, such as pharmaceuticals and endocrine disrupting chemicals from city wastewater plants.

 Studies on the Columbia River show high levels of toxic contamination in certain species of fish, such as sturgeon and bass, and wildlife in some parts of the River.
 The U.S. Environmental Protection Agency (EPA) released a report in January 2009 which concluded that the Columbia River exceeds the safe level for PCBs, DDT, mercury, and flame retardants.
+Both Oregon and Washington recently added new fish advisories warning people to limit consumption of resident fish from a 150-mile reach of the mid-Columbia River.
 Studies on Columbia River fish consistently demonstrate that toxic pollution is impacting one of our region’s greatest food resources.
 This is a major problem for people who rely on local fish as a healthy food source.
 Fish advisories are not the answer.
 People have the right to eat fish from the Columbia without the fear of getting sick.
 In fact, the Clean Water Act was designed to protect this right.

 “We need to reduce the toxic chemicals dumped into our river everyday,” explains Brett VandenHeuvel, Executive Director of Columbia Riverkeeper.
 “It’s a matter of public health.”

 Help us sample more fish and tell more stories— Donate today.